 Investors looking to trade these individual stocks may consider American Depositary Receipts ("ADRs") or foreign brokerage accounts that permit trading directly on foreign exchanges.

-Unfortunately, there are not exchange-traded funds (ETFs) that offer more than 2% exposure to Panamanian companies.
+Investing in exchange traded funds (ETFs) with significant holdings in Panamanian companies is not an option—there are no ETFs with more than 2% exposure.
 As a result, investors may be forced to invest directly in the Panamanian stock exchange.

 Resources for Investing in Panama